220328-Java-Full-Stack-AWS/Curriculum-Notes/notes/Week2-Ethan/Day1Notes.md

 - Typically going to be loops, if statements, switch...
 - Once again, after the loop, or if statement, or whatever is finished running, the variable is no longer available
 - You can't access the variable outside of the block of code

+# Reading from the Console

+So far we have just hard coded some data into our programs and ran them to see the output

+What if we wanted to get data from our users in some other way?
+- The simplest way is through the console

+We can do this with the built in scanner class in Java

+Most typically we will use System.in as the source for the scanner, this allows us to take input from the console

+The Scanner class has methods to get entire lines of text, numbers, letters and more from the console